burakaksoy/DuckieBot-ROS-ArucoTags-Parking/README.md

  - UPDATE: After one more try with the second suggested command in the documentaion, everything worked successfully!
  - Now we are able to run the line Detection Demo

+ -[11.13.2018]
+  -Successfully operated webcam using ROS.
+Will apply same method for pose estimation.